RobertIonutF/veridion-job-app/README.md

 - Scraper concurrency is limited via p-limit to 20 parallel fetches; adjust in `src/scraper/scrape.ts`.
 - If scraping sites time out or block requests, you may see low coverage.
 The merge+index still work with names.
 - Matching uses exact/normalized signals for website, phone, and Facebook plus fuzzy text search fallback.

+## Demo UI (interview convenience)
+- `GET /` renders a simple form and a table sourced from `data/API-input-sample.csv` for one‑click matches.
+- `POST /match` also returns HTML when the request comes from the form and includes sorting, filtering, pagination, and timing metadata.
+- The UI uses Tailwind via CDN; it’s intentionally minimal and not intended for production.

 ## Security & performance
 - Security headers and CSP are set; CORS is strict and controlled by `ORIGINS`.